vladikcomper/MegaPCM/docs/2-advanced-integration/Sonic-1-Github-AS.md

 ## 4. Implement DAC fade in and fade out

-It's finally time for the start of the show!
+It's finally time for the star of the show!
 Smooth DAC fade in/out, which is all about increasing/decreasing DAC volume gradually.

-In `s1.sounddriver.asm`, locate the following code (search for `.DoFadeOut:`):
+In `s1.sounddriver.asm`, locate the following code (search for `DoFadeOut:`):

 ```m68k
 ; sub_72504: